GovTechSG/apex-cloud-docs/docs/dev/oauth.md

 4. Click **Submit**.

 5. Once application is onboarded successfully, the portal will be redirected back to the application page with respective ENV tag (e.g. DEV) in Oauth 2.1 section.
-The **login url (example)** are just demonstration on how the login url can be constructed with the supplied callbacks. **It cannot be use for production**.
+The **login url (example)** are just demonstration on how the login url can be constructed with the supplied callbacks.
+Replace the scope and code_challenge respectively for your application.

 ![Image](./image/oauth/onboarded-oauth.png)